 Devolution is about national government transferring powers and resources away from London and into regions.
 It’s not about merging councils or taking decisions away from councils.
-Individual councils would retain their current responsibilities and continue to provide services for local people.
+Individual councils would retain most of their current responsibilities and continue to provide services for local people.

-Cheshire and Warrington is a successful place but we also face pressure in areas such as transport, skills and housing.
+Cheshire and Warrington is a successful place but we also face pressure in areas such as transport, skills, and housing.
 We need affordable and convenient transport for residents in our rural areas and our towns, large and small, affordable homes in the right places, close to employment and services, and a workforce with the skills our businesses need.

 People don’t live their lives according to council boundaries - they live, work, learn and spend time in different places, so a regional approach to improving things like skills shortages, housing and transport makes sense.

-The Joint Committee, which is made up of Leaders and Deputy Leaders of Cheshire East, Cheshire West and Chester and Warrington councils, alongside the Chair of Cheshire and Warrington Business Advisory Board, provides leadership on strategic economic issues for the region.
+"The Joint Committee, which is made up of Leaders and Deputy Leaders of Cheshire East Council, Cheshire West and Chester Council, and Warrington Borough Council, alongside the Chair of the Cheshire and Warrington Business Advisory Board, provides leadership on strategic economic issues for the area.

-We’re ambitious for our region and we believe devolution could bring significant power and funding that would benefit our residents, communities and businesses.
-It would allow us to make more decisions here in Cheshire and Warrington, rather than decisions about our region and its almost 1 million residents being made in London. "
+"We’re ambitious for our area and we believe devolution will bring significant powers and funding that would benefit our residents, communities, and businesses.
+It would allow us to make more decisions here in Cheshire and Warrington, rather than decisions about our area and its almost one million residents being made in London. "

 Cllr Louise Gittins